sswam/allemande/doc/intro.md

 Read this intro carefully!

-Click the <i class="bi-question-lg"></i> help button in the top right, and talk with Aidi in the *Help* tab.
-In this help system, Aidi can give extensive help based on the full user guide.
+Click the <i class="bi-question-lg"></i> help button at the top right, and talk with your assistant in the **Help** tab.
+In this help system, AIs can give extensive help based on the full user guide.

 In the main [Ally Chat](/Ally+Chat) room, AIs can help with basic info about the app.